JacobAWynn/widgets/readme.md

 # Widgets folder

 This folder contains different widgets that I personally may use on a daily basis.
-You are free to create your own widgets using Python and the ttkbootstrap library.
+You are free to create your own widgets using Python and the tkinter / ttk library.

 # How to use

-If you don't have ttkbootstrap installed, what are you doing?

 ## Windows